bloominstituteoftechnology/node-db2-project/README.md

 - Run `npm install` or `yarn` to download the dependencies.
 - Add `knex` and `sqlite3` npm modules.
 - Configure `knex` to connect to `/data/lambda.sqlite3` using the `sqlite3` module.
-- Write a set of endpionts inside `index.js` to satisfy the specifications listed below.
+- Write a set of endpoints inside `index.js` to satisfy the specifications listed below.
 - To start the API server, run `yarn start` or `npm start`.
 - Use _Postman_ to test your API.